-Use the form attached to this fact sheet to tell your landlord about your legal right to call for police or emergency help because of domestic abuse, sexual assault or other criminal conduct.
+Use the attached form to tell your landlord about your legal right to call for police or emergency help because of domestic abuse, sexual assault or other criminal conduct.
 The letter asks the landlord to withdraw the punishment or negative action.

-Note: If something you or your guest does violates your lease, your landlord might use that against you but can't use calling the police or emergency services as the reason to evict you.
+Note: If something you or your guest does violate your lease, your landlord might use that against you but can't use calling the police or emergency services as the reason to evict you.